ylcolala/Getting_And_Cleaning_Data/README.md

 Good luck!

 ##Steps
-1. create a directory in your workspace of R environment named data
+1. create a directory in your workspace of R environment named "data"
-2. unzip the  Samsung data into data directory.
+2. unzip the  Samsung data into "data" directory.
 3. download the run_analysis.R in to R environment and source it.
 4. if there is no plyr and Hmisc packages ,using install.packages to install              and library them.
-5. running clean_data() method on console, it will create a tidy_data.txt in the R working space.
+5. running clean_data() method on console, it will create a tidy_data.txt in the "data" directory.